Between childhood and womanhood, girls encounter a phenomenon known as "losing voice," according to studies published at Harvard University.

+During our workshop, girls work to identify their unique strengths, discover their leadership style, and reframe problems in the world as opportunities, boosting their confidence and motivation to become a leader and innovate for a better future.
 Girls graduate from our workshop with a personal mission statement for improving the world around them.
-And throughout the workshop, they work to identify their unique strengths, discover their leadership style, and reframe problems in the world as opportunities, boosting their confidence and motivation to become a leader and innovate for a better future.

 Rachel H. Chung

 Director of Finance